What is colorectal screening?

 Are you unsure if screening is right for you?

 Colorectal cancer screening is a voluntary health service, and you decide whether you want to accept the invitation.
-Participating in the ColorectalScreen Norway can have both benefits and harms.
+Participating in ColorectalScreen Norway can have both benefits and harms.
+You can find more information about possible benefits and harms here.